chrisguindon/react-eclipsefdn-members/README.md

 * [osixia/openldap](https://hub.docker.com/r/osixia/openldap)*
 * [osixia/phpldapadmin](https://hub.docker.com/r/osixia/phpldapadmin)*

-*OpenLDAP is required for the moment but we are including for testing purposes with Keycloak.
+*OpenLDAP is not required for the moment but we are including for testing purposes with Keycloak.

 #### Environment Variables